Kaanxsxs/Open-Discord/README.md

-# Discord Launcher for Windows
+# Discord web launcher for windows

 A simple batch launcher to launch Discord on Windows.